- CoreWeave AI Object Storage.

 Open access (single policy)

 A single policy granting full S3 and Object Storage API access to every principal in the organization.
-Suitable for dev/test environments or single-team setups where all users share the same level of access:Scoped access (multiple policies)
+Suitable for development or test environments, or single-team setups where all users share the same level of access:Scoped access (multiple policies)

 Bucket access policies add fine-grained, S3-compatible access control for a single bucket.
 They are evaluated after organization access policies.
-Managed with theobject_storage_bucket_policy_statements variable.
+Manage them with theobject_storage_bucket_policy_statements variable.

 Create a bucket